coco875/micro-optimize-algo/BENCHMARKING.md

 ## Reproducibility

-*   **Seeded Randomness**: The benchmark runner accepts a generic seed.
+*   **Seeded Randomness**: The benchmark runner accepts a `--seed` option.
 This seeds the RNG used for input generation (e.g., random vectors) and the execution order shuffler.
 This allows consistent reproduction of specific "lucky" or "unlucky" run orders during debugging.

+## CPU Pinning Strategies

+When measuring CPU cycles, **thread migration is a major source of variance**.
+If the OS scheduler moves your thread to a different core mid-benchmark:

+1.  **TSC Desynchronization**: Each core has its own Time Stamp Counter.
+While modern CPUs synchronize TSCs, there can still be small offsets between cores.
+2.  **Cache Invalidation**: Moving to a new core means cold L1/L2 caches.
+Data and instructions must be re-fetched, adding hundreds of cycles of noise.
+3.  **NUMA Effects**: On multi-socket systems, migrating to a core on a different socket means memory accesses go through the interconnect, drastically increasing latency.

+To eliminate this variance, we **pin the benchmark thread to a single core** using OS-specific APIs (`sched_setaffinity` on Linux, `SetThreadAffinityMask` on Windows).

+**Pinning is enabled by default** since `cpu_cycles` is the default measurement mode.

+### Pinning Modes (`--pin`)

+*   **`per-call` (Default)**: Pin before each measurement, unpin after.
+Most accurate but adds overhead.
+*   **`global`**: Pin once at session start.
+Lower overhead but may cause thermal throttling on long runs.

+When using wall-clock time (`--features use_time`), the `--pin` option has no effect.

 ## Data Export

-For deeper analysis, the system supports exporting raw timing data to **CSV** (`--csv`).
-This allows users to plot histograms or perform hypothesis testing (e.g., Student's t-test) externally to verify if speedups are statistically significant.
+For deeper analysis, the system supports exporting aggregated timing data to **CSV** (`--csv`).
+The export includes average times per variant and input size, allowing users to perform external analysis such as plotting comparisons or statistical hypothesis testing.